RonniSkansing/Escapology/README.md

 2. Setup a new codebase.
 3. Setup the Escapology front controller, feed it the front controller of your old and new code base.
 4. Feed the new front controller either a static route file or your new codebases. (take a look at the examples)
-5. Routes found in the new code base will be send to the new code base, any not found will be send to the old codebase.
+5. Routes found in the new code base will be sent to the new code base, any not found will be sent to the old codebase.
 6. Migrate the old codebase bit by bit to the new one.
 7. When all of the old codebase is gone, remove Escapology and replace it with the real front controller.